 Conclusion

-While it is easy to think ‘mind over matter’, and try to grit your teeth through pain, minor aches can lead to major injuries.
-If you do experience pain around your hip and knees, you should seek a doctor’s advice before you continue dancing or any form of exercise.
+While it is easy to think ‘mind over matter’ and try to grit your teeth through pain, minor aches can lead to major injuries.
+If you experience pain around your hip and knees, seek a doctor’s advice before you continue dancing or exercising.

-aims to provide you with quality care by thoroughly assessing your condition and personalizing your treatments to meet your needs and goals.
+Every patient deserves comprehensive and efficient care for their musculoskeletal conditions to regain mobility independence and enjoy quality time with their loved ones.
+With a passion for treating hip and knee conditions, Hip and Knee Orthopaedics Singapore aims to provide you with quality care by thoroughly assessing your condition and personalising your treatments to meet your needs and goals.